cse110-sp21-group25/cse110-sp21-group25/admin/cipipeline/phase1.md

 ---
 ### Documentation Generation
 - Discussed the notion of adding JSDocs throughout code with the programmers on the team so they would start adding JSDocs to their code as they worked on it.
-- Plan on adding some sort of check to make sure their exists some JSDocs comments for each function.
 - Need to decide fully on where to generate this documentation.
 Planning on discussing this within our next meeting.
+- Plan to get this up and running within Sprint 2.